johneatscookies/cse8b-fa19-psa3-streamline-backend-starter/writeup/writeup.md

 ## Frequently Asked Questions
 **Q: Can I add instance variables?**

-A: You are only allowed to do so in your Extra Credit file, StreamlineEC.java.
-All instance variables you create must be private.
-For GameState.java and Streamline.java, you cannot create new instance variables at all.
+A: For GameState.java and Streamline.java, you cannot create new instance variables at all.
 You must ensure that the provided instance variables always store what they are supposed to store.

 **Q: Can I add helper methods?**